 Just like in our best office chairs, best keyboards and best SSDs buying guides, this comprehensive best mouse guide is here to narrow down your options and save you some time in picking the perfect pointing device.
 We've listed all the mice for Windows and macOS that are currently impressing us, together with key specs and features you need to know about so that you can compare them against each other.

 While you're here, you might also want to check out our in-depth guides to the best gaming mouse and the best vertical mouse, in case one of those models suit you better.
+And if you need something to accompany your new mouse, what about one of the best mechanical keyboards?

 The computer mouse hasn't changed all that much since it was invented in the 1960s – a sure sign that it's getting something right – but there are various ways to tell models apart.
 Some have greater accuracy and sensitivity, some offer more buttons that you can link to custom commands, and some will even light up as you move them.